LegendaryGuard/BFP/README.md

   - water movement handling is different from original BFP, but it works similarly
 - survival gamemode is pretty well balanced (on original BFP, when everytime the player changes a different character model from their own preffix, dies and respawns during warmup, the warmup resets.
 So, that's unfair)
 - monster/oozaru gamemode has the following in-game differences compared to the original:
-  - the player monster is labeled 'MON' on the scoreboard so teammates can identify them quickly
+  - the player monster is labeled 'MON' on the scoreboard
   - the player monster has a larger floating sprite chat
   - the player monster has a larger shadow effect similar to regular players
   - the player monster has a large dynamic light when charging or using ki